 Broadly speaking, IZ policies can be classified as one of two types: mandatory or voluntary.
 In communities where IZ policies are mandatory, affordable units (or approved alternatives, discussed below) must be included in all proposed projects covered by the policy.
 Most IZ policies also include “offsets” that compensate owners for the lost revenue associated with the affordable units.
 In communities with voluntary policies, offsets function as incentives to encourage participation.

 Some argue that voluntary programs are less effective than mandatory programs.
-However, there is less experience with voluntary policies than mandatory policies on which to draw.
+However, there is less experience with voluntary policies than with mandatory policies on which to draw.
 In general, voluntary programs are more likely to be effective when they provide a strong financial incentive for owners/developers to include affordable units.
 (See related resources below for more on this issue.)

 There is also a debate within the research literature on whether mandatory IZ programs actually undermine affordability by creating circumstances that lead to increases in the cost of market-rate homes and a reduction in the overall production of market-rate housing.
 Suggestions that IZ raises the price of market-rate homes are based on the argument that affordability requirements function as a “tax” on developers, who pass any added costs on to market-rate consumers.
 Some critics also argue that the production of market-rate homes may be reduced in a locality with IZ as developers shift activity to jurisdictions that do not have mandatory inclusionary requirements.

 Defenders of IZ counter these arguments by noting that effective IZ policies provide offsetting benefits to land owners and developers – such as increased density – that help to reduce or eliminate the increased costs associated with development subject to an IZ ordinanceA law adopted by a local government pertaining to an issue within its legal power..
 Defenders also argue that restrictions associated with IZ eventually are reflected in lower land prices, offsetting any added costs.